siddharthraina07/finetuning_distilbert_tweet_setiment_classification/README.md

 # LORA_finetuning_distilbert_tweet_setiment_classification
-ownloads an already fine-tuned model (sentiment domain),  benchmarks it on SST-2,  improves it (quantize + optimize),  fine-tunes further with LoRA on a small custom dataset,  re-evaluates on classification
+Downloaded a public dataset (tweets), Fine-tuned a pretrained model (MLM) on dataset, Benchmarked it ,Saved a derivative model for setiment classification